Learn About Medicaid Costs and Coverage in South Carolina

 - Inpatient and outpatient care.

 Medicaid coverage in South Carolina extends to a broad range of residents throughout the state.
 Both families and individuals benefit from the assistance.
 Furthermore, certain groups receive additional benefits.
 For instance, SC Medicaid coverage provides children with extra aid, such as vision and hearing screens.
-To learn about other mandatory medical services offered through Medicaid, you can download our comprehensive Medicaid guide.
+To learn more about services offered through Medicaid, you can download our free guide.

 What does Medicaid not cover in South Carolina?